The plot involved five to seven potential suicide attackers

 Threats were made against the central Hauptbahnhof station and the Pasing station west of the city, Police Chief Hubertus Andrae said.

 Authorities told the public additional officers were being called in to find possible suspects.
-On Friday, 100 additional officers were still on duty, Andrae said.

 The information police received referenced five to seven possible attackers and included personal information for some of them.
 Those details included names and referred to both Syrian and Iraqi nationals, the chief said.